1-12: Multiple Conditions

 • Removes the last 2 columns from weatherData (noonCondMessy and precipBad)

-D) Create an if() that combines all rainy, cloudy, and snowy days from noonCondition.
+D) Create a Boolean vector for noonCondition that is TRUE for all rainy, cloudy, and snowy days and FALSE for everything else.

 E) Find which days meet all three of these conditions: